saitamasahil/LinuxAppsManager/README.md

 # Linux Apps Manager

 Linux Apps Manager is a shell script program that allows you to easily manage your Linux apps using different app managers such as APT, Pacman, DNF, DEB, RPM, Snap and Flatpak.
+It also has functionality to manage NVIDIA Drivers.

 ## Features